-However, Debaters must be careful to consider other people's opinions.
+However, Visionaries must be careful to consider other people's opinions.
 In their quest to pursue the truth and argue their point across, they often forget to stop and ask others what they honestly think and believe.
 Unfortunately, ENTPs also tend to look down on people even if they don't realize they're doing so.

-ENTPs are also confrontational and tend to dismiss suggestions or ideas they think are 'wrong' or biased without hesitation.
+ENTPs can also be confrontational and tend to dismiss suggestions or ideas they think are 'wrong' or biased without hesitation.
 While this is great for getting things done, this mentality can cause friction with others, especially in a working team environment where everyone wants to get their say.
 An ENTP has a strong conviction in their own viewpoints and will feel compelled to challenge others if they disagree, no matter how small or insignificant the topic is.

 ENTPs have an intense desire to talk out their debates and don't shy away from heated discussions which can be aggressive for the other parties involved.
 During a discussion, ENTPs may often overlook the feelings and opinions of others and unknowingly come across as blunt as they do not realize emotion is relevant during a conversation.
 As a result, they can hurt the feelings and emotions of others.
-Debaters need to keep in mind that while facts and logic are important, making sure everyone is heard is crucial.
+Visionaries need to keep in mind that while facts and logic are important, making sure everyone is heard is crucial.

 Have trouble focusing

 ENTPs are such imaginative dreamers that sometimes they can find it difficult to focus.
 Due to their perceiving (P) personality trait, they are prone to procrastination and tend to start a lot of different tasks at once but never end up finishing any of them.
 ENTPs generally dislike strict deadlines or set schedules and like to continue and review the steps towards success while allowing others to make things happen behind the scenes.
-Debaters are not lazy, rather, they struggle prioritizing tasks and like to focus on the 'big picture' while others do the work needed to be done.
+Visionaries are not lazy, rather, they struggle prioritizing tasks and like to focus on the 'big picture' while others do the work needed to be done.
 ENTPs also tend to get distracted by the various ideas floating around in their brains, making them think they can tackle multiple things at once.

 ENTPs are adaptable and able to come up with innovative, original, and creative ideas.
 However, this aspect of their personality is also what makes them lose focus quickly.
 When an exciting new idea pops into their head, an ENTP would rather fixate on that and discard the 'old' idea than work through the other one.

-For a Debater, routines and fixed schedules are taxing and unnecessary.
+For a Visionary, routines and fixed schedules are taxing and unnecessary.
 They find it challenging to stay in one working environment, company, or city for too long and dislike meeting strict deadlines without any flexibility.
 ENTPs are constantly looking for new experiences to become engrossed in and don’t enjoy following tight rules and regulations.
 Due to their tendency to lose interest in following through with specific details of a plan, they easily move on to the next big thing that catches their eye.

 For an ENTP, striving for a deep understanding of all things is crucial for their happiness.
 Their success is measured by them achieving success or coming up with solutions to their problems.
 When this occurs, they derive satisfaction from this feeling but quickly move on to the next project or task.
 For an ENTP, pursuing knowledge and putting their whole energy into power, personal development, or career advancement is a no-brainer.
 However, this go-getter mindset can also leak out to the people around them.

-Debaters tend to get impatient, especially with others who can't keep up with their fast speed of acquiring knowledge.
+Visionaries tend to get impatient, especially with others who can't keep up with their fast speed of acquiring knowledge.
 Rather than hear the person and their viewpoint out, ENTPs would instead reject and dismiss the idea, especially if there's no strong evidence to back the claim up.
 This can lead to some friction, especially with loved ones.
 Because of this, ENTPs can be seen as overly forceful, rude, and bossy to those who aren't familiar with this personality type.
 They need to ensure they're listening to the perspectives of others and being tactful in communication while not stepping over people's boundaries.

 ENTPs are considered to be chatty people, especially with their great love of debates and communication.
 When an ENTP is excited about an idea or a project, they enjoy expressing their views and will often seek out people to bounce ideas off or to get into heated debates with.
 However, this need to get their ideas across can be seen as dominating, especially with more Introverted (I) personality types.
 With a quieter partner to bounce ideas from, the ENTP can find themselves dominating the conversation without pausing to ask about what the other person thinks or feels.

 Their desire to dominate conversations can sometimes make ENTPs unlikeable.
 They also have a tendency to feel superior, and dislike seeking the approval of others, even in a team setting.
 Many ENTPs prefer to work by themselves and don't enjoy giving lengthy instructions and explaining in-depth concepts.
 They believe everyone should be as quick-thinking and intelligent as them.
-While ENTPs are generally friendly and cheerful people in the right settings, they can also be very honest and direct with no regard to the feelings of others.
+While generally ENTPs are friendly and cheerful people in the right settings, they can also be very honest and direct with no regard to the feelings of others.

 What are the hobbies and interests of ENTPs?

 Most ENTPs have many hobbies and interests because they like to experience a little bit of everything.
 It's common for them to bounce from one interest to the other quickly, as they like to challenge and learn new things, often at the expense of the old hobbies.
 This is because ENTPs can become bored quickly, causing them to seek new ideas and concepts that can help challenge their minds and keep their interest levels high.
-However, many Debaters enjoy a wide variety of interests.
+However, many Visionaries enjoy a wide variety of interests.

 - Playing sports